NET WORTH: $350 million, estimated

 SOURCE OF WEALTH: Singer

-FUNDING AREAS: Women & Girls, Global Poverty, TBD
+FUNDING AREAS: Women & Girls, Global Poverty, Education & Youth, TBD

 OVERVIEW: Beyoncé cofounded Chime for Change with actress Salma Hayek.
 Chime for Change describes itself as "a global campaign to raise funds and awareness for girls and women around the world."
 Beyoncé has also launched a philanthropic initiative called #BeyGOOD, to help the homeless, sick children, and the unemployed.